 - Suicidal thoughts.

-Both alcohol and steroids cause a range of withdrawal symptoms include those that rest on a continuum from uncomfortable to life-threatening.
-See below for the symptoms of and treatments for withdrawal for each substance.
+Both alcohol and steroids cause a range of withdrawal symptoms, which exist on a continuum and range from uncomfortable to life-threatening.
+See below to learn symptoms of and treatments for withdrawal from each substance.

 - Mood swings.

 - Decreased sex drive.

 Depression is the most dangerous withdrawal symptom, as it can lead to suicide attempts—an alarming risk among those in steroid withdrawal.
 Hospitalization is sometimes necessary due to this serious risk.

 Anabolic steroid treatment sometimes involves treating the unpleasant withdrawal symptoms associated with cessation of use.
 Medications to manage withdrawal may include:

 - Pain relievers for joint pain, muscle pain and headaches.